sthaid/proj_reversi/android-project/README.txt

   - Signed release apk
     . app/build/outputs/apk/release/app-release-aligned.apk

-When publishing was completed, the following release warnings were provided, these don't seem serious.
+When publishing was completed, the following release warnings were displayed, these don't seem serious.
 1) This APK results in unused code and resources being sent to users.
    Your app could be smaller if you used the Android App Bundle.